-TSBC believes the Recovery Rate is only one of two measures available to assess the program's effectiveness.
+TSBC's opinion is that an additional measure, under the current definition of Recovery Rate, is necessary to assess the program's effectiveness.
 As such, TSBC also reports the annual "Collection Rate", the actual number of scrap tires collected / estimated number of scrap tires available for collection.
 The number of tires available for collection is explained below.
-TSBC believes both rates are required to properly describe its performance in this area.
+TSBC believes both rates are required to properly describe its performance in this area until such time as the definition for the Recovery Rate for tires is amended as noted above.

 The collection and transportation of scrap tires from source locations throughout BC to processors is well established, efficient and effective.
-Over TSBC's nine years of operation starting January 2007, the estimated Collection Rate has been 100%.
-This means that virtually 100% of the scrap tires available for collection at retailers or scrap tire generators (e.g., landfills and auto wreckers) were collected for recycling, energy recovery or reuse.
+Over TSBC's ten years of operation starting January 2007, the estimated Collection Rate has been close to 100%.
+This means that virtually all of the scrap tires available for collection at retailers or scrap tire generators (e.g., landfills and auto wreckers) were collected for recycling, energy recovery or reuse.
 There are no known stockpiles, and collection complaints by retailers, generators and consumers are extremely rare.
 This demonstrates the effectiveness of the collection system and TSBC's confidence in the estimated number of scrap tires available for collection.